 Business Process Reengineering (BPR) is the radical redesign of core processes to achieve dramatic improvements in productivity, cycle times, and quality.
 Unlike incremental methods, BPR starts with a blank slate when current processes are fundamentally broken or obsolete.

-How AI accelerates business process improvement?
+How AI accelerates business process improvement

 Artificial Intelligence acts as an accelerant for BPI, moving from manual analysis to automated, intelligent optimization.
-AI transforms how organizations discover, analyze, and improve their processes, making sophisticated optimization accessible to teams without specialized expertise.
+AI also transforms how organizations discover, analyze, and improve their processes, making sophisticated optimization accessible to teams without specialized expertise.

 Automated process discovery and analysis